stuerp/foo_vis_spectrum_analyzer/README.md

 v0.8.0.0-beta4, 2025-xx-xx

 * New: The log verbosity can be set on the **Common** page of the configuration dialog.
-* Fixed: Rendering negative infinity in the peak meter read out was broken.
+* Fixed: Rendering negative infinity in the peak meter readout was broken.
 (Beta 2 regression)
+* Fixed: Analyzer initialization after channel configuration changes.

 You can read the full history [here](docs/History.md).